 For rotary engines, the coil firing occurs on both the leading and trailing spark plugs.
-Using the Dual Plug Timing Split Table, simply enter the desired split (in degrees) between the leading and trailing spark plugs.
 For a 2-rotor engine, 4 single tower coils will be needed.
-References to DFU #1 in the software will correspond to the 2 primary spark plug coils (coil outputs A1 and B1), and will fire the leading spark plugs on rotors 1 and 2, respectively.
-References to DFU #2 in the software will correspond to the 2 secondary spark plug coils (coil outputs A2 and B2), and will fire the trailing spark plugs on rotors 1 and 2, respectively.
+References to DFU #1 will correspond to the 2 primary spark plug coils (coil outputs A1 and B1), and will fire the leading spark plugs on rotors 1 and 2, respectively.
+References to DFU #2 will correspond to the 2 secondary spark plug coils (coil outputs A2 and B2), and will fire the trailing spark plugs on rotors 1 and 2, respectively.
 Typically, rotaries work well with about 7-15 degrees of split between the leading and trailing ignition under light load.
+This timing split option is only available to XDI-2 users.
 Under full load, the engines generally make best power with closer to zero degrees of split.
 A rotary will run on just the leading or trailing ignition, but a power loss will occur.
 Keep this in mind when trying to diagnose ignition wiring problems.

-Rotor 1 -- Leading : Coil Channel A1 Trailing: Coil Channel A2 Coil Channel A1 and A2 are split by the value in the Dual Plug Timing Split.
+Rotor 1 -- Leading: Coil Channel A1 Trailing: Coil Channel A2 Coil Channel A1 and A2 are split by the value in the Dual Plug Timing Split.
+(XDI-2 only).

-Rotor 2 -- Leading: Coil Channel B1 Trailing: Coil Channel B2 Coil Channel B1 and B2 are split by the value in the Dual Plug Timing Split.
+Rotor 2 -- Leading: Coil Channel B1 Trailing: Coil Channel B2

+Coil Channel B1 and B2 are split by the value in the Dual Plug Timing Split.
+(XDI-2 only).

-4.2.k Dual Plug Engines
+4.2.i Dual Plug Engines

 For dual plug engines, there are two spark plugs per cylinder.
 Although it may seem that you should connect both towers of one coil to the two spark plugs of one cylinder, this is NOT the case.
 Doing so would require one coil to fire two spark plugs that are on the compression stroke, which would have a very negative effect on spark energy.
 Instead, the coils must be wired so that each cylinder will have two coils for its two spark plugs.
-Refer to the example of the 6-cylinder Porsche Dual Plug engine (Figure 7) to see how the wiring should be done.
+Refer to the example of the 6-cylinder Porsche Dual Plug engine (Figure 7) in conjuction with the example in (Common Engine Setups) to see how the wiring should be done.